 Capital loss carryforward is calculated and reported as of a specific date.
 Results of transactions and other activity after that date may affect the amount of capital loss carryforward actually available for the Fund to utilize.
 The ability to utilize capital loss carryforwards in the future may be limited under the Internal Revenue Code and related regulations based on the results of future transactions.

-The Fund did not have a capital loss carryforward as of December 31, 2018.
+The Fund had a capital loss carryforward as of December 31, 2020, as follows: